peckjon/github-to-guru/README.md

 2. Add a Secret named `GURU_USER_EMAIL` containing the email address for which you [created the User Token](https://app.getguru.com/settings/api-access)

-3. Add a workflow file which responds to file changes:
+3. Add a workflow file which responds to file changes, customizing GURU_COLLECTION_ID to the `id` of a collection found at https://api.getguru.com/api/v1/collections:

 ```yaml
 name: Create guru cards